— Richard Kurten, PhD, Associate Professor, University of Arkansas for Medical Sciences

-NDRI — National Disease Research Interchange — has been at the forefront of fulfilling the biomedical research community’s human tissue needs since 1980.
-We work with both academic and corporate investigators worldwide to provide high-quality human biospecimens to advance biomedical research.
+NDRI — National Disease Research Interchange — has been fulfilling the biomedical research community’s human tissue needs since 1980.
+We provide academic and corporate investigators worldwide with high-quality human biospecimens to advance biomedical research.

 NDRI serves as a Human Tissue and Organ for Research Resource (HTORR).
 We receive funding and oversight from federal agencies, including the Office of the Director at the National Institutes of Health (NIH), to support the recovery and distribution of donated human organs and tissues for use in research programs across multiple disciplines.

 Every prospective researcher completes an application process to determine whether the project falls within NDRI’s capabilities and mission.
 The tissue acquisition and processing is tailored to meet the specific needs of these approved projects.